 [Transitional] Doctor of Audiology Program - online

 A.T.
-Still University’s Transitional Audiology Program is a post-professional program that offers the Doctor of Audiology (AuD) degree online and is uniquely tailored to each audiologist’s experiences and needs.
-This program design offers the most personally relevant and rewarding route for current practitioners to pursue the AuD degree, making a difference in their future, the future of their patients, and the future of the profession of audiology.
+Still University’s Transitional Audiology Program was a post-professional program that offered the Doctor of Audiology (AuD) degree online and is uniquely tailored to each audiologist’s experiences and needs.

 Length of Program